prayagyadav/ColumnarHEP/Readme.md

 ## License

-This repositoty is licensed under the MIT license.
+This repository is licensed under the MIT license.
 For more information, see the LICENCE.md file.

 ---